stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

+Note that the rotation axis is normalised in the constructor of the mutable rotation, otherwise the results will be interesting!

-The implementation of the `matrix` method for the new types is covered below.
+The implementation of the `matrix` method is covered below.

 ### Quaternions